AIP Steak with Mushrooms, Thyme, and Sweet Potatoes

 If you’re not well educated on the science of steak, there are some cuts that are better suited to the dry heat produced when cooking on the pan.

-Pan searing gives you a delicious crunchy crust on the surface of the meat, but the method results in a less tender steak.
+Pan searing gives you a deliciously crunchy crust on the surface of the meat, but the method results in a less tender steak.
 Therefore, it’s best to start with a tender cut.

 Some good options include rib-eye, porterhouse, tenderloin, top sirloin and New York strip.
 A thickness of about an inch and a half works well.